forestryio/forestry.io/hugo/content/careers/software-engineer-2019.md

 ### What You'll Do

-* Design, build, and maintain efficient, reusable, reliable, and well tested JavaScript/React and Ruby/Rails code
+* Design, build and maintain features for our CMS using efficient, reusable and reliable JavaScript/React and Ruby/Rails code
 * Identify bottlenecks and bugs, and suggest and implement solutions to these problems
 * Help maintain code quality, organization and automation
 * Work on a cross-functional team, providing input to and helping out in areas beyond coding (helping define requirements, testing, technical documentation)